garthlester/NERDTree/README.md

 The goal of this project is to mimic the functionality of [NERDTree](https://github.com/preservim/nerdtree) for vim as closely as possible.

-This project was originally forked from [https://github.com/61130061/NERDTree](https://github.com/61130061/NERDTree), but this ended up being nearly a full rewrite due to the original functionality deviating significantly from that of the original.
+This project was originally forked from [https://github.com/61130061/NERDTree](https://github.com/61130061/NERDTree), but this ended up being nearly a full rewrite due to the original extension deviating significantly from the behaviour that of NERDTree for vim.

 ## Installation